AdobeDocs/commerce-admin.en/help/b2b/account-company-structure.md

 ![Companies Grid](./assets/companies-grid.png)<!-- zoom -->

-The following example shows the Customers grid with the initial company administrator account for the _XYZ Company_.
+The following example shows the [!UICONTROL Customers] grid with the initial company administrator account for the _XYZ Company_.

 ![Customers grid with company administrator account](./assets/company-admin-user-account.png)<!-- zoom -->